Schedule

 11:50 – Is the society ready for quantum computing?

-12:10 – The moral rules of quantum technology
+12:10 – The ethical, legal and social impact of quantum computing

 By: Deborah Nas, TU Delft